saharki/BE-Challenge/README.md

 Important: If you’re the lucky winner, then you must be present at the Backend Meetup (at our office) on May 25th to receive the prize (MacBook Pro 16 in).

-# What's the challenge
+# Background Info:

 Included in this repository is an index.js file.
 Inside the file there’s a simple web server that implements a "Card Service".
 For every request, the service provides each user a card, and that card can be served only ***once*** per user.

-###The problem:
+**The problem**:
 The current implementation is slow and inefficient, and takes more than 10 minutes to complete a full run.

-###The challenge:
+**The challenge**:
 Make the service handle higher throughput and finish quicker.
 The winner will be the solution with the lowest overall runtime!

-###How:
+**How**:
 As long as you maintain the API interface and index.js as an entry point, then everything goes! :)

 # Constraints and terms
 + The solution must be written in NodeJS only.
-+ The solution must adhere the "business" requirements listed above.
++ The solution must adhere to the "business" requirements listed above.
-+ Included tester must pass successfully, scoring will be based on it.
++ The included tester must pass successfully as scoring will be based on it.
-+ For the scoring we will run prebuild testers and record the outcome.
++ For the scoring, we will run prebuilt testers and record the outcome.
-+ The winner will be the solution with the lowest overall runtime to complete the challenge successfully.
++ The winner will be the one that has the solution with the lowest overall runtime to complete the challenge successfully.
-+ The winner will be announced at the meetup.
++ The winner will be announced at our Backend Meetup at our office in Tel Aviv on May 25th.
-+ The winner **must** attend the meetup to get the reward.
++ The winner must attend the meetup to get the reward.

 # How to submit
 - Upload  your `index.js`, `package.json` and `package-lock.json` files to a new repository in Github - make sure it is publicly accessible.